Magellan Magellan

 Transportation

-Fly into Rovaniemi from Helsinki (e.g., www.finnair.fi, www.norwegian.com); the flight time is approximately one hour.
+Fly to Helsinki and then take a domestic flight from Helsinki-Vantaa to Rovaniemi (e.g., www.finnair.fi, www.norwegian.com); the flight time is approximately one hour.
 You may also take a train from Helsinki to Rovaniemi; this is about a 12-hour journey, so it is advisable to take a night train and reserve a space in the sleeping cabin.
 Bus service is available from Helsinki, but it is not recommended due to the price and length of the trip.
 You may also be able to connect by plane into cities closer to Rovaniemi, such as Oulu, and take a bus or train the rest of the way to Rovaniemi.
+In addition, during the tourist season (December-March), there are direct flights to Rovaniemi from many European cities.

 Once in Rovaniemi, you can easily go places by walking, by bus or you may buy a used bicycle for about 50 EUR.